Perouz Taslakian

 GroundedML 2022

-Workshop on Anchoring Machine Learning in Classical Algorithmic Theory, at the Inter.
-Conference on Learning Representations (ICLR).
+Workshop on Anchoring Machine Learning in Classical Algorithmic Theory (@ICLR)

 GCP 2019